-Ryan is an intellectual property litigator, focusing on complex patent, copyright, trademark, and trade secret matters involving a wide range of sophisticated technologies including telecommunications, navigation, smartphones, smartwatches, enterprise computer software and athletic apparel.
-He has experience in all stages of litigation in federal courts throughout the country as plaintiff and defendant, including trials and appeals, as well as representing petitioners during inter partes review proceedings before the Patent Trial and Appeal Board (PTAB).
-Ryan’s jury trial experience includes examining fact and expert witnesses in high-stakes patent infringement cases across the country, resulting in favorable results for his clients.
-Representing plaintiffs in patent infringement actions, Ryan has helped secure over $1 billion in verdicts and settlements for his clients.
+Ryan is an intellectual property litigator, focusing on complex patent, copyright, trademark, and trade secret matters involving a wide range of technologies including telecommunications, navigation, smartphones, smartwatches, enterprise computer software and athletic apparel.
+He has significant experience in all stages of litigation in federal courts throughout the country as plaintiff and defendant, including trials and appeals, as well as representing petitioners during inter partes review proceedings before the Patent Trial and Appeal Board (PTAB).
+Ryan has defended some of the world’s largest companies to protect popular products from alleged patent infringement.
+Representing plaintiffs in patent infringement actions, Ryan has also helped secure over $1 billion in verdicts and settlements for his clients.
+In addition to trial experience, Ryan has briefed and argued intellectual property disputes to appellate courts.
 Throughout his career, Ryan has successfully represented numerous prominent clients in high-stakes litigation such as Sprint, Garmin and Nike, among others.

 Ryan enjoys working with clients to understand the unique business interests involved in each case and developing litigation strategies that further those interests.
 His creative and strategic approach has resulted in widespread favorable results for his clients at all stages—on appeal, at trial, on summary judgment, Markman rulings and IPR final written decisions.